wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 ##Additional steps

-As general practice, you will change some default settings to prepare for web site deployment.
+As general practice, you will change some default settings to prepare for web application deployment.

 ###Allow remote access to MySQL
 If you have more than one VM installed with MySQL and they need to exchange data, you should enable MySQL remote access and grant the proper permissions.